Slides from my planned talk at the 2017 Quantified Self conference in Amsterdam:

 What Did I Learn?

-I quickly researched any link between seasonal allergies and digestion and found this interesting article by the Capital Research Vitality Center:
+I did some research on the link between seasonal allergies and digestion and found this interesting article by the Capital Research Vitality Center:

 An estimated 80 percent of the immune system resides in the gut, and when digestive problems set in, immune problems are sure to follow.
 A chronically inflamed gut—which causes indigestion, heartburn, bloating, pain, diarrhea, constipation, irritable bowel disorders, and more—sends the immune system into overdrive.